deztructor/parsed/README.md

 ### Parsing options

-* is_trace: if it is set to True, parsing process will be traced into stderr
+* trace_depth: if it is set to value > 0, parsing process will be traced into stderr for the depth down to the trace_depth level

 * is_remember: if True --- use memoization